jpswade/pimp/README.md

 I'm glad you asked.

 This project is really designed for those of you that like to tinker.

-No need to reimage your Raspberry Pi SD card.

-It's designed not to take over the entire system.

-It only does what it needs in order to play music.
+It should only do what it needs in order to play the music.

 ## Prerequisites